os-lecture/2023S-os-lectures/lec3/p3-batchos.md

 #### Switch to the next application

-Call the run_next_app function to switch to the next application:
+Call the "run_next_app" function to switch to the next application:
 - Construct the Trap context for the application;
-- Through the `__restore` function, from the newly constructed Trap context, restore part of the registers executed by the application;
+- Through the `__restore` function, from the newly constructed Trap context, restore part of the registers of the application;
 - Set the content of the `sepc` CSR to the application entry point `0x80400000`;
 - switch `scratch` and `sp` registers, set `sp` to point to the application user stack;
 - Execute `sret` to switch from S-Mode to U-Mode.